Skip to code content (skip section selection)

 (B) Neighborhood meeting.

-(1) After the pre-application conference and prior to the first public meeting, the applicant shall hold a mandatory neighborhood meeting for the following:
+(1) After the pre-application conference and at least ten days prior to the first public meeting or, if administrative, prior to final approval by the Technical Review Committee (TRC), the applicant shall hold a mandatory neighborhood meeting for the following:

 (a) Rezonings (§ 155.704);

 (c) Major Subdivision/Preliminary Plat Review (§ 155.706);

 (d) Major Site Plan Review (only required for site plans including new structures or building additions greater than 10,000 SF in size), (§ 155.707);

 (e) Special Use Review (§ 155.711); and

 (2) Only the initial application for Conditional Rezoning review shall require a neighborhood meeting.
 Subsequent applications for Minor Preliminary Plat or Site Plan review do not require further neighborhood meetings.

 (3) The purpose of the neighborhood meeting shall be to inform the neighborhood of the nature of the proposed land use and development features, explain the site plan if any, and solicit comments.